bitsadmincom/bitsadminblog.github.io/_posts/2023-08-15-living-off-the-foreign-land-part-2.md

 ## Loading credential material
 For the different types of credentials different methods are used to place those into memory.
 Whereas Windows provides a built-in command-line tool to authenticate using plaintext credentials to remote systems, other credentials like certificates, TGTs and hashes require the Rubeus and Mimikatz tooling.

-To get started, it is recommended to start with an elevated `cmd.exe` prompt.
-Moreover, to differentiate console windows spawned with certain credentials, in my experience it is best to always tag the "base" cmd.exe window by using a different color, for example a bright blue background with white text: `color 1f`.
+To get started, it is recommended to start with an elevated `cmd.exe` command prompt.
+Moreover, to differentiate console windows spawned with certain credentials, in my experience it is best to always tag the "base" `cmd.exe` window by using a different color, for example a bright blue background with white text: `color 1f`.
 Whenever it is needed, from that window all other processes running with different credentials can be killed, and with that all logon sessions with alternative credential material can be cleaned up.

 ![Different logon sessions](/assets/img/20230815_living-off-the-foreign-land/LogonSessions.png "Different logon sessions")

 Something to be aware of in Windows is that processes running in high-integrity (run as Administrator) have a different logon session compared to processes running in medium-integrity.
-For LOFL, it is recommended to launch a high-integrity cmd.exe command prompt.
+For LOFL, it is recommended to launch a high-integrity `cmd.exe` command prompt.
 This command prompt, as opposed to a medium-integrity command prompt is recommended because some LOFLCABs require a high-privileged local context to execute, which is perfectly possible because it is the attacker’s Offensive Windows VM on which the processes are executed.

 For all types of credentials, it is of key importance that for any type of interaction the Fully Qualified Domain Name (FQDN) is used (e.g., `ad.bitsadmin.com`) as opposed to just the legacy domain name (e.g., `AD`), also known as NetBIOS domain name or Single Label Domain (SLD).
 The FQDN is required for DNS where the DNS server configured on the Linux router VM is able to direct the DNS requests to the appropriate hosts.
 Also, Kerberos in the Offensive Windows VM requires the FQDN to be used so it can resolve the relevant DNS records and perform its request to the Kerberos port (88/TCP) of the Domain Controller (DC) hosting the Key Distribution Center (KDC).